arnodelorme/wp15/usecase-2.2/README.md

 openneuro download ds003826 input   # Choose snapshot 3.0.1
 ```

+Tip: Use e.g. Node.js version 21.7.3 if you get errors from the openneuro client

 ### Data citation

 Michal Rafal Zareba and Magdalena Fafrowicz and Tadeusz Marek and Ewa Beldzik and Halszka Oginska and Aleksandra Domagalik (2022).
 Structural (t1) images of 136 young healthy adults; study of effects of chronotype, sleep quality and daytime sleepiness on brain structure.
 OpenNeuro.
 [Dataset] doi: doi:10.18112/openneuro.ds003826.v3.0.1